timothygebhard/magic-bullet/README.md

    We would recommend to use a fresh virtual environment for this.
 Also, we require at least Python 3.6.

-4. Train the fully convolutional neural network model by running:
+4. Train the fully convolutional neural network model with PyTorch by running:

    ```
    python train_model.py